Archive::Zip(3pm) - phpMan

 desiredCompressionLevel to COMPRESSION_LEVEL_DEFAULT.

-desiredCompressionLevel( [$method] )
+desiredCompressionLevel( [ $level ] )

 Get or set the member's desiredCompressionLevel This is the method